anastasiialeskiv/Movies_Exploratory_Data_Analysis/README.md

 ## Limitation
 I wish I had some more information about actors so I could decide who should be in the movie.
 Because as we know actors are a very important criteria of the movie.

-## Recomendations
+## Recommendations
-To make a successful movie my recomendations are to follow:
+To make a successful movie my recommendations are to follow:

  -The average budget around 31 million USD.

  -Average duration of 104 minutes.

 -English language

  -Genres: Action, Adventure, Comedy ,Drama,Family,Fiction or Triller.

 ## Next Steps
 My next step in the development of this topic would be finding more information about directors and writers.